notify-rs/notify/README.md

 Backends that have good progress:

 - inotify (linux)
-- kqueue (BSD only, sys crate does not support macOS)
 - fsevent (macOS, in a branch)
 - polling (in a branch)

 Backends needed but not started:

 - Windows
+- kqueue (current implementation disabled, will need a rewrite without the sys crate)

 Delayed until after release: